atx/padne/README.md

 ## Features
  - **KiCad Native** - Loads KiCad projects directly
  - **2.5D FEM Solver** - Uses the finite element method to quickly solve the Laplace equation
- - **Easy to integrate** - Control via ext directives in your schematic files
+ - **Easy to integrate** - Control via text directives in your schematic files
  - **Interactive GUI** - Contains an interactive Qt GUI for exploring the computed solution (ParaView export is also available)

 ## Installation